Politics of the United Kingdom: Scottish Parliament

 This election result prompted the leader of the three main opposition parties to resign.
 Iain Gray was succeeded as Scottish Labour leader by Johann Lamont, Scottish Conservative and Unionist leader, Annabel Goldie was replaced by Ruth Davidson, and Tavish Scott, leader of the Scottish Liberal Democrats was replaced by Willie Rennie.

 A major SNP manifesto pledge was to hold a referendum on Scottish Independence, which was duly granted by the British Government and held on 18 September 2014.
 When the nationalists came to power in 2011, opinion polls placed support for independence at around 31%, but in 2014, 45% voted to leave the union.
 In the wake of the referendum defeat, membership of the SNP surged to over 100,000, overtaking the Liberal Democrats as the third largest political party in the UK by membership, and in the general election of May 2015 the SNP swept the board and took 56 of the 59 Westminster constituencies in Scotland (far surpassing their previous best of 11 seats in the late 1970s) and winning more than 50% of the Scottish vote.

-Salmond resigned as First Minister of Scotland and leader of the SNP following the country's rejection of independence in September 2014, and was succeeded in both roles by the deputy First Minister and deputy leader of the SNP, Nicola Sturgeon.
-Also in the wake of the referendum, Lamont stood down as Scottish Labour leader and Jim Murphy was elected to replace her.
-Murphy was the leader until the general election in 2015 in which he lost his seat in Westminster.
-After the defeat, he resigned his position and her deputy MSP Kezia Dugdale became leader of the party and leader of SLP in Holyrood.
-In 2017 she unexpectedly resigned and was replaced as Scottish Labour leader by the English-born Richard Leonard.
-He held the post until quitting in January 2021, with Anas Sarwar replacing him the following month.
+Salmond resigned as first minister and leader of the SNP following the country's rejection of independence in September 2014, and was succeeded in both roles by his deputy first minister and deputy leader of the SNP, Nicola Sturgeon.
+Additionally, following the independence referendum, Lamont stood down as Scottish Labour leader and Jim Murphy was elected to replace her.
+Murphy remained leader until the general election in 2015 in which he lost his seat in Westminster.
+After the defeat, he resigned his position MSP Kezia Dugdale became leader of the party.
+In 2017, Dugdale unexpectedly resigned and was replaced as Scottish Labour leader by Richard Leonard.
+He held the post until resigning in January 2021, with Anas Sarwar replacing him the following month.